sergio-gastulo/accounting/readme.md

 ## TODO:
 - Python interactivity when plotting could be improved in general.
 - Add arguments to main function `acccli arg option`.
-- Re-factor python: should ask `period` only at the beginning and should be more readable
+- Re-factor python: should ask `period` only at the beginning and should be more readable (implemented but still needs fixes).
+- Refactor plot.
+We are should not be using `read_csv`.
+- Rename modules: We migrated from CSV to SQLITE, we must re-name modules and stuff: `$CSV`, `$CSVRow` seems pretty useless now.

 ## Requirements:
 This project was built with `powershell` and `python`.